macloo/flask-exercise/README.md

 {% endfor %}
 ```

+The double curly braces will be filled differently each time the loop repeats.

 What we're aiming for is a list of 45 presidents in which each line looks like this:

 ```html